ssmith777/spacex/client/README.md

 # SpaceX App

-### This App is built with React on the frontend & NodeJS GraphQL Express server on the backend.
+### This App is built with React on the frontend & NodeJS, GraphQL and Express server on the backend.

 ---